-- Lowest amount of fixings/panel end used in practice shall be used in the test.
-Results are then valid for all higher amounts of fixings. - Results for one type of core material are valid only for that type of core material (e.g. if PUR is tested it is valid only for PUR cores, not for MW or others).
-If different core materials are used within the same family (e. g. different densities) only the material with the lowest stiffness needs to be tested and the results are valid for all other stiffer core materials within the same family. - If different types of face materials are used, only the thinnest type needs to be tested and the results are valid for all thicker face materials within the same family.
-For different types of metals, a result for a metal giving a lower panel stiffness is always valid for a metal face giving a higher stiffness. - Because the permeability is totally depending on the joint system, a result for one type of joint is valid for that joint type only within the tolerances for the joint in question. - Results for one type of sealant are valid for other sealants within the same family with same material properties within given tolerances.
-A joint system can be constructed with or without sealants.
-Results for joints without sealants are always valid for the same type of joint with sealants.
-Regarding the question of one or several sealants, the results are depending on where the sealants are situated and any general assumptions cannot be given, so the results are valid for the tested type only.
+- Lowest amount of fixings / panel end used in practice shall be used in the test.
+Results are then valid for all higher amounts of fixings. - Results for one type of core material are only valid for that type of core material (e.g. if PUR/PIR is tested, results are only valid for PUR/PIR cores, and not for MW or others). - If different variations of core materials are used within the same family (e.g. different densities), only the material with the lowest stiffness needs to be tested and the results are valid for all other stiffer materials within the same family. - If different thicknesses of face materials are used, only the thinnest type needs to be tested and the results are valid for all other thicker materials within the same family.
+For different types of metals, a result for a metal giving a lower panel stiffness is always valid for a metal face giving a higher stiffness. - Because the permeability is totally depending on the joint system, a result for one type of joint is valid for that joint type only within the tolerances for the joint in question. - Results for one type of sealant are valid for other sealants within the same family with same material properties within given tolerances. - A joint system can be constructed with or without sealants.
+Results for joints without sealants are always valid for the same type of joints with sealants.